Refine your search

 YUFE is one of the 65 European university alliances to which the European Commission has granted funding for the development of European-wide university models.
 In addition to the University of Eastern Finland, YUFE includes Maastricht University in the Netherlands, Antwerp University in Belgium, Bremen University in Germany, Carlos III University of Madrid in Spain, University of Essex in Great Britain, University of Cyprus, University of Rijeka in Croatia, Nicolaus Copernicus University in Poland, and Sorbonne Nouvelle University in France.

 Part of the YUFE Alliance activities are open to all UEF students.
 These include for example the YUFE Academy lectures and events, volunteering and the Challenge Teams.
-Part of YUFE’s offers, such as the language courses, Open YUFE (former Student Journey) studies, exchange periods and the YUFE Minors are only available to the degree students.
+Some of YUFE’s offerings, such as credit-based language courses and Open YUFE studies, YUFE Minors and the short and long exchange programmes, are only open to degree students.

 Check out the opportunities YUFE has to offer for a student by visiting the links YUFE Website for Students and YUFE Virtual Campus.